 Tracking time helps thousands of teams to plan and estimate their time accurately

 Scheduling conflicts happen when there are two or more tasks and/or events you’re trying to manage simultaneously.
 Probably, they both demand time and attention.
 We can also consider, under this definition, two double shifts, tasks, or agendas attributed to the same person.

 Unfortunately, being at two places or working on two different tasks simultaneously is not possible, so scheduling conflicts call for some management.
 We need to stress that multitasking is not good for productivity.
 This management can consist of changing the schedule or requesting some kind of help, be it human or material.

 - Double-booking: this can happen when two tasks/events/meetings are booked in the same time slot;

 - Overlapping events: the end of one event overlaps with the beginning of another one;

 - Unavailable team members: this can happen when, for example, a team member is invited to something, and they’re away on a work trip, personal time, or maybe working from home.
-Basically, when communication fails;
+When communication fails;

 - Unavailable agenda: this happens when a time-sensitive job, task, or event is scheduled on a time slot already dedicated to other tasks.
 This may result in someone having to decide which task is more important or leaving one incomplete;